2

 Unfortunately it was winter and thus no flowers at all.
 Only some naked trees were greeting me.

+The castle is located within the park.
 It doesn’t have a main tower anymore, so there’s nothing you can enter.
-The good thing about it is that you don’t have to worry about opening hours! .gif)

 Actually it’s better known as “Kushima Castle“.
 It was built in 1599 by Omura Yoshiaki.